 Within 30 days of receiving your complaint, SCRT will send you a letter acknowledging receipt of your complaint.

-Once the PCC completes its investigation, it must determine whether the RRT’s conduct likely falls within the definition of professional misconduct and/or professional incompetence as set out in The Respiratory Therapists Act.
+Once the PCC completes its investigation, it must determine whether the RRT’s conduct likely falls within the definition of professional misconduct and/or professional incompetence as set out in the Act.

 If the PCC considers that the conduct likely does not constitute professional misconduct and/or professional incompetence, the PCC will dismiss the complaint.